ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ### Encryption and Decryption

-The En-Decryption page uses the following classes/methods from the `core` and `utils` component to encrypt and decrypt
+The En-Decryption page uses the following classes/methods from the `core` and `utils` components to encrypt and decrypt
 text:

 * `core.cipher.encrypt_decrypt.Cryptography`